Jurassic Park (SNES video game)

 Jurassic Park is an action-adventure video game for the Super Nintendo Entertainment System (SNES), based on the 1990 novel and 1993 film of the same name.
 It was developed and published by Ocean Software in 1993 in North America and PAL regions, and published by Jaleco in 1994 in Japan.

 The player controls Dr. Alan Grant, a paleontologist who has become trapped at Jurassic Park, an island theme park and zoo populated by genetically engineered dinosaurs.
-The game's exterior portion is viewed from a top-down perspective, but shifts to a first-person view whenever the player enters a building.
+The game's exterior portion is viewed from a top-down perspective, but shifts to a first-person view during interior sections.
 The game garnered praise for these varied and three-dimensional perspectives, the usage of stereo sound, and the adventure gameplay.
-In 1994 Ocean released a sequel, Jurassic Park 2: The Chaos Continues, with gameplay which significantly differs from that of the original.
+In 1994, Ocean released a sequel, Jurassic Park 2: The Chaos Continues, with gameplay which significantly differs from that of the original.